codeforequity-at/botium-connector-google-assistant/README.md

 > botium-connector-google-actions-init
 ```

-When you cloned or downloaded this repository, and you are in the "samples" folder, then run
+When you cloned or downloaded this repository, and you are in the _samples/convo_ folder, then run
 ```
-> npm run init-google-actions
+> npm run init-google
 or
 > ./node_modules/.bin/botium-connector-google-actions-init
 ```